JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 }
 {{</highlight>}}

-Here I'm hard coding the URL address to keep the demo simple.
+Here I'm hard coding the base URL address to keep the demo simple.
 You could set it up to read from standard .NET Core configuration settings and generate the endpoint as part of your build process.
 Also, I tend to run the OData client from the shell with a simple `dotnet run` that defaults to port 5000.
 If you run it as a startup project from Visual Studio, the port may be different so please keep that in mind and update accordingly.

 > _Psssst_ I have a little secret.
 That endpoint is the only time I need to specify a URL or endpoint, ever.
-The client can request whatever entities are available, what their endpoints are and how to perform any operations against them.
+The client can request whatever entities are available, what their endpoints are and how to perform any operations against them automatically once it "knows" the base address.
 Wait and see for yourself!

 Right now, I have a bunch of methods throwing "I'm not implemented" exceptions.
 To work with the list, I need to add new items, so I'll do that first.
-I never trust that validation has already occurred, so much of this method is building a validation context and verifying the model is valid before passing it to the client (which in turn will further validate it on the server).
+I never trust that validation has already occurred, so most of this method is building a validation context and verifying the model is valid before passing it to the client (which in turn will further validate it on the server).

 {{<highlight CSharp>}}
 public async Task<Todo> AddAsync(Todo itemToAdd)